Latest Comments

 This is the backdrop to the Ivan Renko Awards.
 It's given to the players who seemingly appeared out of nowhere with tremendous hype and acclaim through various media outlets.
 But like every award, there are stipulations.

-• Player must be a lemon in Renko fashion.
+• Player must be a total surprise in Renko fashion.

-The draft nerd (that's me) lists the following Renko Awards from 2000 onward, with 2010 to be determined:
+The draft nerd (that's me) lists the following Renko Awards from 2000 onward:

 2001: Kedrick Brown – Brown is the highest a juco player has gone and may be the reason along with Alek Radojevic why no other Juco players have been taken as high.